 One of the paths in the image above is the Critical Path.
 By using the Critical Path Method or the Critical Path Analysis we can determine the critical path.
-Read the critical path definition and guess the critical path?
+Can you read the critical path definition and guess the critical path?

 - slide 4 of 5

-To calculate the duration of each path, you can simply add the duration of each activity in each path.
+To do this, you can simply add the duration of each activity in each path.
 For Path 1, you get:

 Now, plug in the numbers and you get: